… you will find.

-To see other interpretations of Frame, check out Sue’s blog here.
+To see other interpretations of round, check out Sue’s “A Word in Your Ear” blog here.

-It’s Monday, which means it’s time for a “what is it?!?” post!
-So without further ado, here is your ninth weekly “what is it?!?” mystery picture, ready for your guessing pleasure.
+Without further delay, your 15th weekly “what is it?!?” mystery picture is ready for your guessing pleasure.
 Do you know?
 Can you tell?